 Call for Project Requests and Scholar Applications

-From October 1 until December 8, universities in eligible host countries (Ghana, Kenya, Nigeria, South Africa, Tanzania and Uganda) can submit a project request for visiting Fellows to come to their universities starting in May 2017.
+Universities in eligible host countries (Ghana, Kenya, Nigeria, South Africa, Tanzania and Uganda) can submit a project request for visiting Fellows to come to their universities.
 African-born academics residing in the United States or Canada can apply any time, and are matched with accepted projects on a rolling basis.
 Prospective hosts and fellows can find eligibility requirements and instructions in the “How to Apply” section of the program’s website.
 Prospective hosts and fellows can work together to develop specific projects.
 The Advisory Council encourages projects that involve collaboration between multiple institutions and cohorts of faculty members addressing related topics.

-The fellowship will fund 69 new projects at African universities in the coming months, bringing 52 professors and scholars from universities in the U.S. and Canada to universities in Africa to Ghana, Kenya, Nigeria, South Africa, Tanzania and Uganda as visiting Fellows.
+The fellowship will fund a number of new projects at African universities in the coming months, bringing professors and scholars from universities in the U.S. and Canada to universities in Africa to Ghana, Kenya, Nigeria, South Africa, Tanzania and Uganda as visiting Fellows.
 Together, the teams will develop curricula, conduct research, teach graduate students, and train and mentor students and professors in priority areas that were proposed by the African universities.
-The program is also accepting new applications from host universities and diaspora scholars for projects to be conducted in 2017.
+The program is also accepting new applications from host universities and diaspora scholars for projects to be conducted in 2018.

-Please direct all questions related to the application process to AfricanDiaspora@iie.org.
+Please direct all questions related to the program and application process to AfricanDiaspora@iie.org.